-Subsection (a) requires a responsible health-care professional who knows that a patient has been found or determined to lack capacity to make a health-care decision to make a reasonable effort to figure out if the patient has a surrogate.
+Subsection (a) requires a responsible health-care professional who knows that a patient has been found to lack capacity to make a health-care decision to make a reasonable effort to figure out if the patient has a surrogate.
 This increases the likelihood that decisions will be made by the agent chosen by the patient, if the patient has appointed an agent.

-Subsection (b) further reinforces the Act's respect for patient self-determination by requiring a responsible health-care professional, if possible, to promptly communicate to a patient, prior to implementation, a health-care decision made for the patient and the identity of the person making the decision.
+Subsection (b) further reinforces the Act's respect for patient self-determination by requiring a responsible health-care professional, if possible, to communicate to a patient, prior to implementation, a health-care decision made for the patient and the identity of the person making the decision.

 Subsection (c) requires a responsible health-care professional who is aware of certain information related to an actual or potential change in capacity to document that knowledge and share the information with the individual and the individual's surrogate if possible.
-Where a finding has been made that the individual no longer lacks capacity, this helps make sure that surrogates are aware that their authority has ceased.
-Similarly, it is important where a finding has been made that the individual lacks capacity so that the individual can object to that finding.
+When a finding that the individual no longer lacks capacity has been made, this requirement helps ensure that surrogates are aware that their authority has ceased.
+Similarly, when a finding that the individual lacks capacity has been made, the requirement also helps ensure that the individual knows so that the individual can object to that finding.

-Subsection (d), which requires a responsible health-care professional to reflect the existence or revocation of an advance directive in a patient's medical record, is designed to reduce the risk that a health-care professional will fail to comply with an advance directive that is in effect, or will rely on an advance directive that is no longer valid.
+Subsection (d), which requires a responsible health-care professional to reflect the existence or revocation of an advance directive in a patient's medical record, is intended to reduce the risk that a health-care professional will fail to comply with an advance directive that is in effect, or will rely on an advance directive that is no longer valid.

-Subsection (e) requires health-care professionals and institutions to comply, absent an exception in subsection (f), with a patient's individual instruction and with a reasonable interpretation of that instruction made by a person then authorized to make health-care decisions for the patient.
+Subsection (e) requires health-care professionals and institutions to comply, absent an exception in subsection (f), with a patient's health-care instruction and with a reasonable interpretation of that instruction made by a person then authorized to make that health-care decision for the patient.
 A health-care professional or institution must also comply with a health-care decision made by a person then authorized to make health-care decisions for the patient to the same extent as if the decision had been made by the patient while having capacity.
 These requirements help to protect the individual's right to self-determination and effectuate the surrogate decision making authorized by the Act.

 Section (f) sets forth limited situations in which a responsible health-care professional may lawfully refuse to comply with a health-care instruction or decision.
-Failure to comply is permitted if the instruction or decision is contrary to a policy of the health-care institution providing health care to the individual which is expressly based on reasons of conscience and the policy was timely communicated to the individual who gave the instruction or about whom the decision was to be made or to the individual's surrogate.
-It is also permitted if compliance would require the provision of care that is contrary to accepted medical standards.
+Subsection (f)(1) provides that failure to comply is permitted if the instruction or decision is contrary to a policy of the health-care institution providing health care to the individual which is expressly based on reasons of conscience and the policy was timely communicated to the individual who gave the instruction or about whom the decision was to be made or to the individual's surrogate.
+Subsection (f)(2) permits non-compliance if compliance would require the use of a form of care or treatment that is not available to the professional or institution.
+Subsection (f)(3) permits noncompliance if compliance would require the provision of care that is contrary to accepted medical standards.
 This would include care that is medically ineffective.
-In addition, it is permitted if compliance would require the use of a form of care or treatment that is not available to the professional or institution, or violate a court order or other law.
+It also permits noncompliance if compliance would violate a court order or other law.